Wuhan Update: Denmark considers coronavirus quarantine camps

 However, the ministry is still cautious.

-“Surveillance of the returnees is maintained and the risk assessment is yet to be scaled down at this time,” said the health and elder minister Magnus Heunicke.
+“Surveillance of the returnees is maintained and the risk assessment is yet to be scaled down at this time,” said the health and elderly affairs minister, Magnus Heunicke.

 READ ALSO: Wuhan update: Evacuated Danes are healthy